Getting started with NDepend 3

 Abstractness vs. Instability

-Now let’s stop for a moment and discuss this graph.
-The word “instability” first made me feel like I had written the worst piece of junk ever made, but the word is quite misleading.
+Let’s stop for a moment and discuss this graph.
+The word “instability” first made me feel like I had written the worst piece of junk ever, but the word is quite misleading.

 However, for this kind of solution, it is hard to have it any other way.
 After a bit of reflecting over the graph, it still gave me some insights to what view is meant to display.